tuupola/slim-basic-auth/README.md

 ## Usage

 Configuration options are passed as an array.
 Only mandatory parameter is  `users`.
 This is an array where you pass one or more `"username" => "password"` combinations.
 Username is the key and password is the value.
-Examples assume you are using Slim Framework.

 ```php
 $app = new \Slim\App;